THIS COURSE WILL BE OFFERED AS AN ONLINE COURSE IN Spring of 2021

 Possible Changes: The information contained in the course syllabus, other than the grade and absence policies, may be subject to change with reasonable advance notice, as deemed appropriate by the instructor.

-Final Grade Review: If there might be a problem with your grade, you can ask me for a review until: date to be determined (shortly before finals week is over).
+Final Grade Review: If there might be a problem with your grade, you can ask me for a review until May 19, 2021.
 Beyond that, there will not be any opportunity to revisit your grade.